cohalz/mackerel-plugin-twitter-rate-limits/README.md

-# mackerel-twitter-rate-limits-agent
+# mackerel-plugin-twitter-rate-limits

-An agent for posts Twitter API rate limits to Mackerel's service metrics.
+A Mackerel plugin for posts Twitter API rate limits to service metrics.

 ## build